Here are answers to a few of the most commonly asked questions about applying to Xamk degree programmes:

 In case the entrance examination is based on pre-reading material or pre-tasks, you will be notified of them in the invitation letter.
 In addition, information is available on our website already during the application period.

-Previous years’ entrance examinations or sample questions are not available for applicants, unfortunately.
+Previous years’ exams or sample questions for other entrance exams are not available for applicants, unfortunately.

 For the January application round the examinations are organized during February-March and for the September application round in October-November.